euroargodev/Coriolis-data-processing-chain-for-Argo-floats-container/README.md

 #### with Dockerized runtime environment

-1. Copy `.env.docs` as `.env` file to configure the decoder for the demonstration.
+1. Copy `.env.demo` as `.env` file to configure the decoder for the demonstration.

 2. Run decoder demo with matlab runtime thanks to docker compose